Q. I am looking for a good quality carpet that can withstand

 mat down quickly in medium to heavy foot traffic applications.
 If your home

-has low foot-traffic, then a Smartstrand (Triexta) fiber might work well for
+has low foot-traffic, then a Smartstrand (Triexta) or a polyester fiber might work well for

 Carpet Padding Choice